slemkemeier/thinkcspy/README.rst

-Copy of How to Think Like a Computer Scientist: Interactive Edition Adapted for LaunchCode Education purposes
+Copy of How to Think Like a Computer Scientist: Interactive Edition.
+Adapted for LaunchCode Education purposes
 ===========================================================